 For SAP HANA 1.0 versions up to SPS12, these parameters can be set during the installation of the SAP HANA database, as described in SAP note #2267798 - Configuration of the SAP HANA database.

 You can also configure the parameters after the SAP HANA database installation by using the hdbparam framework.

-In order to prevent HANA trying to grow data files beyond the 16 TB file size limit of HANA Large Instance storage, you need to set the following parameters in the SAP HANA global.ini configuration file
+To prevent HANA from trying to grow data files beyond the 16 TB file size limit of HANA Large Instance storage, set the following parameters in the SAP HANA global.ini configuration file:

 With SAP HANA 2.0, the hdbparam framework has been deprecated.
-As a result, the parameters must be set by using SQL commands.
+So the parameters must be set by using SQL commands.
 For more information, see SAP note #2399079: Elimination of hdbparam in HANA 2.

 Refer to HLI supported scenarios to learn more about the storage layout for your architecture.